Consultation on Gambling Statement of Policy

 If the only type of bingo to be provided is prize bingo then this may be authorised by way of permit.

-If children are allowed to enter premises licensed for bingo it is important that that they do not participate in gambling, other than on category D machines.
+If children are allowed to enter premises licensed for bingo it is important that they do not participate in gambling, other than on category D machines.
 Where category C or above machines are available in premises to which children are admitted the Authority will expect to see that:

 • all such machines are located in an area of the premises separate from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance;